portal-hq/PortalSwift/README.md

 # Formatting rules

+We use both `SwiftFormat` and `SwiftLint` to format our code.

 The configuration for `SwiftFormat` can be found in the `.swiftformat` file.
 A full list of rules can be found [here](https://github.com/nicklockwood/SwiftFormat/blob/main/Rules.md)

+The configuration for `SwiftLint` can be found in the `.swiftlint.yml` file.
+This linter is only used for prohibiting force unwrapping and force casting (SwiftFormat does not support throwing linting errors for these rules).